robalexdev/rss-blogroll-network/content/blogrolls/br-cbdb622ba1e7cc43c393ca7aabf106f5.md

   - title: Blinki’s Blog | Eclipse Mobile Dev
     description: mobile development for and about Eclipse
     id: 2bec1b51c2e45ffd0201b10ce03dca89
-  - title: Computing Reality
-    description: Software is eating the world!
-Or is it?
-The real world is far too complex to ever capture in code.
-Given that it isn't fully digestible, shouldn't we try to write code that reflects the beauty in the
-    id: 2c1bc024f76599d569c36b8949374ef5
   - title: Open Source Musings
     description: Random thoughts and discussions mostly about open source, including business and economic models.
 Discussions about software engineering, Eclipse,